 During summer vacations we went to swimming pools with other relatives and kids.
 We spent the whole day playing, swimming, eating the home made "Zaatar" sandwiches under the sun with no sunblock, we didn't know what those were.

 We bought cold refreshing "Soos" from the random seller walking in the streets of Baghdad station, playing his sophisticated environmental friendly music, using mostly two copper bowls and his beautiful voice yelling "Soos ya Soos".
 And we bought hot "Sahlab" from the cart pushed by a hunched back old man in those extremely cold winter days. (no worries, no germs, or is it "no germs, no worries"!)
 "Kazzeh" had his signature Ice cream that no one was able to duplicate, especially the "Sahlab" flavor.
 Elderly people referred to ice cream as "Don Dermah" I guess the old Turkish influence had its own way of surviving.
 That extended conveniently to my grandparents.
-When my grandpa drank a little more than my grandpa cared for during dinners, she mumbled a few Turkish words and he immediately stopped drinking.
+When my grandpa drank a little more than my grandma cared for during dinners, she mumbled a few Turkish words and he immediately stopped drinking.
 But how many calories did we get from all that food and really late dinners back in the day?
-Oh please, who knew what calories were anyway?
+Oh please, who knew what calories were anyway.
 Everything was burned right away with the nonstop walking.
-Going to the gym was not necessary, the gym was a foreign name to us (Literally).
+Going to the gym was not necessary, the gym was a foreign name to us (they later referred to it as an iron club .... go figure!).
 Safety was not an issue too, I had to go the the bakery at 4 AM once a week to buy us fresh bread.
 I was 8 years old when I started that routine.
 (I hated it too).

 The one style that had no gender discrimination was the extra high-waste jeans; a style that successfully made all our butts in the eighties look gigantic.